Reimagining Stockwell Library

 Reimagined as a comprehensive learning center, the library will also allow a dynamic collaboration among numerous academic services, including librarians, instructional technologists, media services, academic support and tutoring, and related programs such as the Center for Teaching and Learning and the Foundation for Undergraduate Research, Scholarship, and Creative Activity.

-With the introduction of the Albion Advantage, which assists students in exploring and establishing their future career path, the College is expanding the identity and capacity of its Career Development Office.
+With the introduction of the Albion Advantage, which assists students in exploring and establishing their future career path, the College is expanding the identity and capacity of its Career and Internship Center.
 An important step in that process is to move the office into new and spacious quarters in the library and name the space the John S. Ludington Career and Internship Center, in memory of the 1951 Albion alumnus who was a longtime trustee and benefactor for the College.

 "With rapid technological and economic changes taking place in the job market," observed President Randall, "we know we must adapt in order to provide students with the right tools and opportunities needed for their development as knowledgeable and skilled professionals.
 These enhancements in our career services will ensure that our students will continue to be competitive applicants for employment and graduate study and that they can chart a career path that is meaningful for them and for society."